 - Fixed income securities The fair value of this investment class is estimated using various techniques, which may consider recently executed transactions in securities of the issuer or comparable issuers and market price quotations (when observable).
-Most corporate debt securities, commercial paper and certificates of deposit are priced based on transaction prices, quotations, or similar observable inputs and are categorized in Level 2.
+Most corporate debt securities, commercial paper and certificates of deposit are priced based on transaction prices, quotations, or similar observable inputs.
 U.S. government debt securities are valued using a model that incorporates market observable data, such as reported sales of similar securities, broker quotes, yields, bids, offers, and reference data.
-Certain securities are valued principally using dealer quotations. - Money market funds are valued at their respective publicly available net asset value.
-Money market funds are categorized in Level 1. - Private placement investment A market approach is used for valuing this investment class.
-Under the market approach, the Fund utilizes information from management along with publicly-traded comparable market transaction information to determine a price per share.
+Certain securities are valued principally using dealer quotations.
+Fixed income securities are categorized in Level 2. - Money market funds are valued at their respective publicly available net asset value.
+Money market funds are categorized in Level 1. - Private placement investment The Fund utilizes information from management along with transaction information to determine the fair value.
 The private placement investment is categorized in Level 3.